 It’s taken a while (nearly two years, to be exact) but the iPhone and iPad are finally getting some quality gaming peripherals.
 Ever since Apple announced plans to add physical inputs to its touchscreen platform, hardware manufacturers have been dropping the ball somewhat.

 We took three of the best game controllers the platform has to offer — the GameVice for iPhone, PXN Speedy and SteelSeries Nimbus — and put each to the test.
-For your chance to win the full set, check out the giveaway at the end of the post.

 When Apple decided it was time make iOS controller-friendly, instead of creating its own controller it set some fairly rigid rules and asked third-party manufacturers to deliver the goods instead.
 The “Made for iPhone/iPad” standard (MFi) allows hardware manufacturers know how to go about making their gamepads, Lightning cables, Bluetooth speakers, and other iDevice accessories.